dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2996: True freedom flourishes in people-centered societies.
+### T2996: A free market leads to a diverse, vibrant society with individual freedom.

 |Support|
 |---|